 The “Borgo degli Artisti” is born.
 Personalities such as the architect Paolo Portoghesi, the American choreographer Paul Steffen, the painter Simona Weller and the sculptor Costantino Morosin moved to Calcata.
 It has less than 1000 inhabitants but is culturally lively thanks to its history and the associations that always keep it alive with special events, concerts, theatrical performances and extravagant markets.

-Also mentioned in many novels.
-Between the lines of “Ulysses” by James Joyce, in the novel “Il Vangelo secondo Gesù Cristo” by José Saramago, in “Un delitto a regola d’arte” by Donald Bain, in “Passeggiate Romane” by Stendhal and in the book “The keys of St. Peter” by Peyrefitte
+Calcata has been mentioned in many novels.
+Between the lines of “Ulysses” by James Joyce, in the novel “Il Vangelo secondo Gesù Cristo” by José Saramago, in “Un delitto a regola d’arte” by Donald Bain, in “Passeggiate Romane” by Stendhal and in the book “The keys of St. Peter” by Peyrefitte.

 Evening panorama of Calcata

 On September 16th the Patron Saints, Cornelius and Cyprian, and the Celtic Festival are celebrated.
-In November the Tree Festival is celebrated in the Treja Park.
+In mid-September, there is the Calcata Ecofestival, three days of events, shows at the Capomandro theatre, music and labs.

 Calcata is an Orange Flag village, a prestigious quality mark awarded by the Italian Touring Club for tourism-environmental development and has been recognized by the Times as Italy’s Ideal Village.